How We Use Your Information

 The Lawful Bases on Which We Use Your Information

-We use two lawful bases (from the General Data Protection Regulation [GDPR] of the European Union) for processing your personal information: contract basis and consent basis.
+We use two lawful bases (from the General Data Protection Regulation [GDPR] of the United Kingdom) for processing your personal information: contract basis and consent basis.

 Whilst you are a customer we need to store and process certain personal information, such as your name, postal address, email address, telephone number and payment details.
 It may also be necessary for us to share your personal information with some third-party data processors (ie: other companies) as outlined below in the section below entitled, ‘Your Information When You’re A Customer’.